 Our Guide to the Best Coping Saws

 A coping saw is a type of bow saw commonly used to cut intricate shapes.
 They are frequently used to ‘cope’ skirting boards to create seamless corners, hence the name.
-A coping saw usually has a thin blade and a large U shaped frame.
-They are best used making curved cuts as the blade can be moved and manipulated as you cut.
+A coping saw usually has a thin blade and a large U-shaped frame.
+They are best used in making curved cuts as the blade can be moved and manipulated as you cut.
 If you have found this article then you are obviously keen on buying a new coping saw, below we have tried and tested the best options available online and what we believe to be the best coping saw.

 - Ideal for cutting curves and intricate shapes

 - Suitable for many materials